A Renowned High School Math Teacher Has Been Accused Of Sexual Harassment And Sexism By Hundreds Of Former Students

 More than 400 alumni of one of the most prestigious magnet programs in the country have signed a letter accusing their celebrated high school math teacher of sexually harassing and demeaning female students over four decades.

-Former students of the magnet program at Blair Montgomery High School in Maryland have alleged that Eric Walstein, their now-retired prize-winning math teacher, engaged in a pattern of inappropriate behavior and sexism over the course of his 46-year career at the school.
+Former students of the magnet program at Blair Montgomery High School in Maryland have alleged that Eric Walstein, their now-retired prize-winning math teacher, engaged in a pattern of inappropriate behavior and sexism over the course of his 46-year career at Montgomery County Public Schools.

 The allegations — which include giving female students back rubs, calling them "sexy," offering them "kisses," and demeaning and discouraging them from pursuing mathematics — are detailed in a 37-page document that the alumni sent to the Blair magnet program faculty in January, along with the letter that was signed by his former students from the class of 1989 to 2017.
 The allegations, contributed by more than 80 alumni, were first reported by Bethesda Magazine, followed by the Washington Post.